 This was Elijah’s experience, (1 Kings 17).
+This was the widow of Zarephath’s experience, (1 Kings 18).
+This was Shadrach, Meshach, and Abednego’s experience, (Daniel 3).
 This was Daniel’s experience, (Daniel 6).
-This was Shadrach, Meshach and Abednego’s experience, (Daniel 3).
-This was the widow of Zarapheth’s experience, (1 Kings 18).
-This was the experience of the 5,000 who were fed with the loaves and fishes, (John 6).
 This was the experience of the disciples on the stormy Sea of Galilee, (Mark 6).
+This was the experience of the five thousand men who were fed with the loaves and fishes, (John 6).
 This is the experience of every child of God who is placed in a position of total trust and dependence.

 When the Lord comes through for His people, the work He does might be widely known, but the greatest work is in the heart of His child.
 When the Lord moves in power, the child of God receives a lesson in faith that can never be taken away from them.
 Their faith is expanded and they will never be the same again.

-He went from “Who art thou Lord?”
-(Acts 9:5); to “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
-Amen.”
-(Ephesians 3:20-21) What made the difference?
+Think about St. Paul.
+He went from “Who art thou Lord?” in Acts chapter 9 verse 5 to “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
+Amen.” in Ephesians chapter 3 from verse 20 to verse 21.
+What made the difference?
 Paul’s faith had been expanded on numerous occasions by the trials of life and the power of God.
 That is what the Lord is up to in your life and mine!

 The woman and her sons filled one vessel after another until every vessel they had borrowed was full.
 She began that day with nothing, she ended it with everything!
 That is what our God can do.

 One of the lessons we can learn from this episode is that God will do exactly what He has promised to do.
 Elisha promised that the Lord would fill the vessels and He did!
 He will keep all of His promises to you too!
 Not a single word in a single promise will fall to the ground unfulfilled!
 God will do everything He had promised to do.
-(Hebrews 6:18; Matthew 5:18; 24:35; Psalms 138:2; John 10:35) He meant everything He said!
+(Psalms 138:2; Matthew 5:18; 24:35; John 10:35 Hebrews 6:18) He meant everything He said!
 He will do everything He has promised.

 His provision is limited by nothing but our faith.
 God stands ready to give all that you make room for in your life, no more and no less!
-If we can trust Him to take care of us and if we can get our vessels under the flow of His oil, there is nothing He can’t do, (Ephesians 3:20; Jeremiah 32:17; 27; Genesis 18:14).
+If we can trust Him to take care of us and if we can get our vessels under the flow of His oil, there is nothing He can’t do, (Genesis 18:14; Jeremiah 32:17; 27; Ephesians 3:20).

 A construction crew was building a new road through a rural area, knocking down trees as it progressed.
 A superintendent noticed that one tree had a nest of birds who couldn’t yet fly and he marked the tree so that it would not be cut down.
 Several weeks later, the superintendent came back to the tree.
 He got into a bucket truck and was lifted up so that he could look into the nest.